 - Kinetica.
 The racers wear their vehicles, with the wheels attached to the ends of their arms and legs, and they race on the walls and/or ceilings of large skyscrapers.
 Oh, and did I mention that more than half the racers are hot chicks whose "vehicles" show lots of skin, and that the game is Nintendo Hard?

 - HSX Hypersonic.Extreme (also known as G Surfers).
 Think of F-Zero X, 20 times faster and taking place on a Real-Scale rendition of the world.
 It also features a very powerful track editor which takes advantage of said Real-Scale rendition of the world.

-- One of Blizzard's earliest games, Rock N Roll Racing featured futuristic race cars, racing on tracks with deadly jumps and mines, while the racers themselves touted energy blasters, missiles, and mines.
+- Rock N Roll Racing features futuristic race cars, racing on tracks with deadly jumps and mines, while the racers themselves tout energy blasters, missiles, and mines.